broesamle/clip8_materials/visual-thought-experiments.md

 `clip_8` combines standard programming techniques with fundamentally different, visual, media-centred,  [designerly](https://doi.org/10.1016%2F0142-694X%2882%2990040-0) work practices (Nigel Cross).

 The activity of developing `clip_8` can be characterised as a dialogue with a visible form, striving for a tangible materialisation of computation.
-The cycle of inventions, revisions, and refinements made to the graphical notation provides a theoretical link to an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002): In order to transcribe video recordings of architectural design sessions we developed a graphical notation system for gesture and sketching activity of our participants.
+The cycle of inventions, revisions, and refinements made to its graphical notation recalls an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002): In order to transcribe video recordings of architectural design sessions we developed a graphical notation system for gesture and sketching activity of our participants.